 Petter Wallenberg is the creator of many cultural events mixing forward thinking music, arts and performance.
 His events have taken place at some of the most popular venues in Stockholm, such as The Stockholm Museum of Modern Art, Kulturhuset, Södra Teatern and Stockholm Public Library.
-As the founding director of Kulturföreningen Mums which since 2008 runs one of Sweden’s most popular alternative queer clubs (Mums Mums) he has created events like Sweden’s first vogue ball with Madonna’s choreographer José Xtravaganza and a performance art themed party with singer Robyn.
+Since 2008 he runs one of Sweden’s most popular alternative queer clubs, Mums Mums, which has been the host for events like Sweden’s first vogue ball with Madonna’s choreographer José Xtravaganza and a performance art themed party with singer Robyn.
 Swedish newspaper Dagens Nyheter listed both Petter and his club Mums Mums on their list of ”Stockholm heroes” two years in a row.

 Rainbow Riots Festival